valkey-io/valkey-doc/topics/signals.md

 This document provides information about how Valkey reacts to different POSIX signals such as `SIGTERM` and `SIGSEGV`.

-The information in this document **only applies to Redis OSS version 2.6 or greater**.

 ## SIGTERM and SIGINT

 The `SIGTERM` and `SIGINT` signals tell Valkey to shut down gracefully.
 When the server receives this signal,